jagotu/BACIL/thesis_text/thesis_text.md

 # CLI Component parser

-Before being able to execute code, it is necessary to read the code from the assemblies.
+Before being able to execute any code, it is necessary to read the code from the assemblies.
 Prior to starting the work, we expected some open source parsers for this format to exist for various languages, including Java.
 However, the only alternative stand-alone parser (not a component of a full CLI implementation) we found was [dnlib](https://github.com/0xd4d/dnlib) targeting .NET framework itself.
 If even for such a popular runtime there are no suitable parsers implemented in Java, we feel that the parser implementation step is an important part to consider in the whole "Building an experimental runtime" picture.

 ## Analysis

 ### Design goals

-Before we started designing and implementing the parser, we considered what additional constraints have to be put on a parser in order for it to be partial-evaluation friendly.
-For partial-evaluation friendliness, the key metric is how trivial can every piece of code be partially evaluated to.
-This metric is most important for a sequence of instructions executed very frequently, often referred to as a "hot path".
-While our goal was for the parser to never be called on a hot path for some possible scenarios including reflection it would be necessary.
+Before we design and implement the parser, we consider what additional constraints have to be put on a parser in order for it to be partial-evaluation friendly.
+For partial-evaluation friendliness, the key metric is how trivial can every piece of code get after partial evaluation.
+This metric is most important for a sequence of instructions executed frequently, often referred to as a "hot path".
+While our goal was for the parser to never be called on a hot path, for some scenarios, including reflection, it would be necessary.

-There are two possible extremes for parser design: "fully lazy" where every query for the file causes it to be parsed from the start, and "fully preloaded" where all the data from the file is immediatelly fully parsed into hierarchies of objects and structures.
-Practical parsers usually choose a compromise between those two approaches, mainly because the extremes lead to extremely slow runtime or bootup respectively.
+There are two possible extremes for parser design: "fully lazy" where every query for the file causes it to be parsed from the start, and "fully preloaded" where all the data from the file is immediately fully parsed into hierarchies of objects and structures.
+Practical parsers usually choose a compromise between those two approaches, mainly because the extremes lead to extremely slow runtime or boot-up, respectively.

-Driven by the goal of partial-evaluation friendliness, we decided to design the initial parsing such that:
+Driven by the goal of partial-evaluation friendliness, we design the initial parsing such that:

-* trivial queries, e.g. queries for a metadata item at a constant index, would only result in a compilation constant,
+* trivial queries, e.g. queries for a metadata item at a constant index, will only result in a compilation constant,
-* simple queries, e.g. queries for a metadata item at a variable index, would result in a simple offset calculation (multiply and add) and reads from a compilation constant byte[],
+* simple queries, e.g. queries for a metadata item at a variable index, will get compiled to a simple offset calculation (multiply and add) and a read from a (compilation constant) byte array,
-* all further parsing necessary for more complex queries (creating objects representing metadata concepts etc.) would be performed lazily by invokers and they should make sure to cache their objects themselves.
+* all further parsing necessary for more complex queries (creating objects representing metadata concepts etc.) will be lazy and invokers should cache the results themselves.

 ### Definition of important CLI component structures

-First, we will define terms necessary for understanding our analysis of the complexities of the file format.

-Apart from various headers used for locating it, all metadata is stored in streams.
+Most of the metadata are stored in streams, with headers outside of the streams describing their locations.
 There are two basic types of streams: heaps and tables.

-Heaps contain sequences of bytes, the meaning of which changes based on the specific heap.
+Heaps contain a sequence of bytes, the meaning of which changes based on the specific heap.
 The specification defines 4 heaps:

 * `#Strings` containing values of identifier strings.
-* `#US` containing values of strings used by the program code itself during runtime.
+* `#US` containing "user strings" - values of strings used by the program code itself during runtime.
 * `#Blob` containing variable-length metadata as binary blobs.
 * `#GUID` containing GUIDs.

 The tables are stored in a stream called `#~`.
 This is the root of all metadata information.
 The specification describes 38 tables.
-Cell values can be either  a constant or an index.
+Cell values can be a constant or an index.
 Indices can point to heaps (the value is a byte offset), another table (the value is a row number), or one of multiple tables (the value is a "coded index" specifying both the table and row number).

 For an example of references between these structures, this is what a single row looks like in the metadata table `TypeDef`, which contains definitions of types: